 If you are not satisfied with the decision made by the Department of the Premier and Cabinet in relation to your Right to Information application or your Information Privacy application, you are able to seek a review of the decision.
 You can do this by:

 - requesting an internal review within 20 business days of being told of the decision.
 A person, senior to the original decision-maker, will review your application and inform you of the review decision

 - requesting an external review by writing to the Office of the Information Commissioner Queensland.
 The Information Commissioner may change or confirm the decision made on your Right to Information or Information Privacy application, or try to mediate a settlement between the parties.
 For more information about external reviews, visit the Office of the Information Commissioner website.

 Enquiries and feedback

-If you have any queries or feedback regarding Right to Information, please contact:
+If you have any queries or feedback regarding Right to Information or Information Privacy, please contact: